andycranston/pngshot/README.md

 ## "So why pngshot?"

-I have tried some of the screenshot programs available on the Internet but I could find one with this feature:
+I have tried some of the screenshot programs available on the Internet but I could not find one with this feature:

 ```
 Trigger a screenshot when a request is sent over the network from another system